canonical/vanilla-framework/docs/base/_typography.md

 title: Typography
 ---

-Vanilla typography starts with a base font size of 16px and a font weight of 300 for large screens.
-For medium screens the base size drops to 15px and at small screens it becomes 14px.
+All text in Vanilla uses the Ubuntu typeface.

-## Page headings
+Vanilla's typographic scale has a base font size of 14 pixels (small screens) and a font weight of 300.
+At the medium breakpoint, the base font size is 15 pixels, and at large breakpoint it is 16 pixels.

-All headings uses Ubuntu Light font and have a line height of 1.3 and font-weight of 300 unless specified otherwise.
-Here are some examples with large size screen font sizes.
+## Typographic scale

 <h1>This is a sample of the &lt;h1&gt; heading</h1>
 <h2>This is a sample of the &lt;h2&gt; heading</h2>